Site icon Circuit Ideas for You

 Tweeter Speaker1

-From picture above we can see 3.3uF capacitor and inductor coil are connected to positive input terminal.
+To begin with, the diagram above shows that the 3.3uF capacitor and the inductor coil connect to the positive input terminal.

 Formula: